dah-fari7009/dah-fari7009.github.io/pages/_research_projects/ardiff.md

 ---

 Refactored some of your code and now it doesn't work as it used too?
 Use this open-source formal equivalence checker for Java programs on both version of your codes to check if they're still the same, without needing to run anything!
-Also, check out the [FSE paper](https://people.ece.ubc.ca/~mjulia/publications/ARDiff_2020.pdf) for this tool.
+Check out the [FSE paper](https://people.ece.ubc.ca/~mjulia/publications/ARDiff_2020.pdf) for this tool.
+Also, got awared the ACM SIGSOFT CAPS and Travel Grant to present this work at ESEC/FSE 2022.
 <!-- maybe put graph from fse presentation -->